MIDDLE SCHOOL TESTING

 Impact on Grade Advancement:

 The Student Success Initiative (SSI) requires that students in grades 5 and 8 pass both the reading and math tests to be promoted to the next grade.
-There will be two additional administrations of the reading and math test for both grades 5 and 8 in May and June in order to determine eligibility for promotion to the next grade level.
+There will be one additional administration of the reading and math test for both grades 5 and 8 in May for the 2017-2018 school year.
 If you have further questions, please contact the campus principal or the campus testing coordinator.

 Parent Guides to the Student Success Initiative at Grades 5 & 8: